 NSCCEG meeting on 5 July 2018, was hosted by the permanent Argentinean delegation in Vienna, following the IAEA INPRO Dialogue Forum on Sustainable Supply Chains.

-The Infrastructure Development Working Group will be having a workshop on “New challenges facing nuclear regulators” that will be held in France on May 28-29.
+The Infrastructure Development Working Group held a workshop on “New challenges facing nuclear regulators” in Boulogne-Billancourt, France on May 28-29.